sign up for news

 Climb – complete the Three Peaks Challenge – taking on Ben Nevis, Scafell Pike and Mount Snowdon, or just climb your stairs for as many times as it takes for you to climb to the top of the Eiffel Tower (or the Burj Khalifa if you’re brave enough!).

 Cycling – Get on your bike and raise money for Hope for Tomorrow.
-Whether you cycle by yourself, with friends or colleagues, or perhaps you are part of a club.
+Whether you cycle by yourself, with friends or colleagues, tackle a local route or an iconic ride like Coast to Coast.
+Get sponsored per mile and document the journey on social media.

-Christmas cards – There are lots of opportunities to give to Hope for Tomorrow with Christmas cards, or any greetings cards really.
+Christmas cards – There are lots of opportunities to give to Hope for Tomorrow with Christmas cards, or any greeting card, really.
 You could make your own, sell them and donate the money to the Charity, spreading our message in the process.
-Or, if you decide not to send out cards this year, you can choose to donate the money that you would have spent on cards to Hope for Tomorrow as a thoughtful festive gesture.
+Or, if you decide not to send out cards this year, you can choose to donate the money that you would have spent on cards to Hope for Tomorrow as a thoughtful, festive gesture.

 D